andreaminio/FalconUnzip-AM/README.md

 To perform the pipeline, along with a complete FalconUnzip installation, that we assume is placed in `/path/to/falcon-verXX` , a proper smrtlink distribution (we assume installed ) is also necessary according to the sequencing chemistry used.

+> **Note:** The tool best performs on a cluster, where single processes of the different steps may be run in parallel.
+Nevertheless, a single machine can run multiple process using [parallel](https://www.gnu.org/software/parallel/parallel_tutorial.html)<sup>[1](#parallel)</sup>.
+Such processe that di benefit from this will be marked and approximate RAM and core usage will be given for a single process.

 ## 0 - Environment Setup
 ### 0.1 - Environmental variables
 Remeber to set the paths to Falcon libararies and environments